melindahiggins2000/blogdownAcademic/content/home/about.md

 # Biography

-Melinda Higgins is a senior biostatistician and associate research professor in the Office of Nursing Research - School of Nursing - Emory University in Atlanta, GA (2007-current).
+Melinda Higgins is the author/creator of the Coursera Course [Reproducible Templates for Analysis and Dissemination](https://www.coursera.org/learn/reproducible-templates-analysis).
+She is a [senior biostatistician and associate research professor](http://nursing.emory.edu/faculty-and-research/directory/profile.html?id=980) in the Office of Nursing Research - School of Nursing - Emory University in Atlanta, GA (2007-current).
 Prior to that she was a Principal Research Scientist at the Georgia Tech Research Institute (1996-2011) and Program Manager for the $17M National Guard Bureau Technology Consortium.

 She has over 24+ years experience performing and managing research in wide-ranging applications including aircraft sensor systems, remote sensing, multispectral/hyperspectral processing, signatures intelligence, knowledge decision support systems, geospatial information systems, sensors and image fusion, target recognition, bio-behavioral phenotype characterization and modeling, and statistical support for clinical trials.